XCore64/hp-510-p137cb-efi-hackintosh/README.md

 ## What to do after successful boot to OS
 * Generate new SmUUID, Serial Number, ROM, Custom UUID using Clover Configurator
-* remove '-v' flag if text/verbose boot is a bother
+* Remove '-v' flag if text/verbose boot is a bother
+* Remove 'dart=0' flag if you do have issues getting VMware or VirtualBox to work
+* Set 'Computer Sleep' and 'Display Sleep' to never on System Preferences > Energy Saver since Intel HD Graphics 530 has issues with sleep/hibernate mode
+* Uncheck 'Put hard disks to sleep when possible' on System Preferences > Energy Saver if CD/DVD drive is present due to kernel panic

 ## Hardware Specifications
 * <i>Motherboard</i>: Hamar 81B4 (Intel H170 Chipset)